Issei-177013/Smart-Hamster/README.md

-# smart-hamster
+# Smart-Hamster

-A simple script with the ability to automatically buy the best Hamster Kombat cards and collect coins
+**Features:**
+* Automated Clicker Service for automating in-game clicking actions.
+* Automated Purchase of the best cards based on predefined criteria.